-Competitiveness: Reduced tariffs will make exporting less expensive, allowing Canadian businesses to compete on price in Asia-Pacific markets and, in some cases, give them first-mover advantage.
+Competitiveness: Reduced tariffs will make exporting less expensive, allowing Canadian businesses to compete on price in Indo-Pacific markets and, in some cases, give them first-mover advantage.

 Access to new clients: Once fully implemented, Canadian businesses will have access to a trading bloc representing 500 million consumers and 13.5% of global GDP.
-This means new preferential access to key markets in Asia, including Japan, Vietnam and Malaysia (once it ratifies the agreement).
+This means new preferential access to key markets in Asia, including Japan, Malaysia, and Vietnam.

 Market transparency and stability: CPTPP offers Canadian services suppliers improved protection, predictability and transparency for conducting business in partner markets.
 Canadian companies can bid on government contracts knowing they will be treated as equally as domestic bidders and have access to all of the information necessary to prepare and submit a bid on government procurement opportunities.

 Reduced barriers to trade: Canada’s temporary entry commitments eliminate certain barriers, such as quotas and labour market tests, so you can temporarily send your personnel to work in partner countries or bring key talent to Canada more easily.

 Learn more about CPTPP benefits for Canadian businesses.